The travel agency specialising in self guiding cycling and walking holidays!

 There are direct trains, with no changes.

-The journey generally takes between ~1 hour 21 minutes and ~1 hour 31 minutes, depending on the train.
+The journey generally takes around 1h30.
 There are several departures every day.

 Coming by car: